-This arcanepunk fantasy was published by Spectra on June 2, 2009 and has 464 pages.
+This arcanepunk fantasy that was published by Spectra on June 2, 2009 and has 464 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, The Iron Thorn, "The Curse of Four", The Nightmare Garden, The Wild Side: Urban Fantasy with an Erotic Edge, Devil's Business, Soul Trade, Mirrored Shard, Dark Days, Games Creatures Play, Eternal Lover
+Other books by this author which I have reviewed include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, The Iron Thorn, "The Curse of Four", The Nightmare Garden, The Wild Side: Urban Fantasy with an Erotic Edge, Devil's Business, Soul Trade, Mirrored Shard, Dark Days, Games Creatures Play, Eternal Lover

 First in the Icarus Project arcanepunk fantasy superhero comic in text form.